Facebook

 As policymakers address recent changes in SNAP, it’s an important time to remind the Legislature how important SNAP is for kids, families, seniors, and other Texans.

-Please visit our Action Center to contact your state legislators.
+Please visit our Action Center to contact your state legislators and urge them to support a strong SNAP program during the 2027 legislative session.

 RELATED RESOURCES